 Q: I want to get international experience through the GAP Program, but I don’t want to miss out on my internship.
 Is it possible for me to do both?

 Yes.
-Most internships start after you return; and, you will still have 10-12 full weeks before classes start again in the fall.
+Most internships start after you return; and, you will still have a full 10 weeks to work before classes start again in the fall.
 The intent of the GAP Program is to provide a global business and cultural experience that will enhance your resume and career, not replace your internship.
 However, all students must be in-country for the full 3 weeks of the in-country assignment.
 No student may leave early for internship reasons.

-Q: Once students are admitted to the GAP program, what level of commitment is expected?
+Q: Once students are assigned to a GAP project, what level of commitment is expected?

-- Exception: Students who receive an internship offer and can verify that their employer will not allow them to begin work after June 1, 2015 will be allowed to withdraw penalty free.
+- Exception: Students who receive an internship offer and can verify that their employer will not allow them to begin work after the in-country portion of GAP will be allowed to withdraw penalty free.

 Q: What scholarships are available for this program?

 There are no GAP scholarships.
 The majority of the program costs are covered by GAP corporate partners and the Alutto Endowment Funds.
 Covered items include: